jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

     uv run pytest-watcher . --now

-  the terminal_ is your friend, and shows
+  the terminal_ is my friend, and shows

   .. code-block:: shell